softwareforgood/Learn-Enough-To-Be-Dangerous/Languages/Langauges.md

 PRO TIP: Languages evolve.
 Unlike English, when significant changes are made in a programming language, those changes are recorded in the documenttaion and changelog.
 Make sure the documentation you are working with matches the version of the langauge you are using.

 ## Testing
-Testing is a big deal in programming.
-A strong developer will be able to write a suite of automated tests for their code to (1) make sure it does what they think it's doing and (2) doesn't break while other changes are being made.
-You basically can't write production-ready code without tests.
+Testing is a big deal.
+A great developer will be able to write a suite of automated tests for their code to make sure (1) it does what they think it's doing and (2) it doesn't break while other changes are being made.
+Note!
+- Writing tests is often harder than making the code work in the browser.
+- Especially when you're new to a testing framework, it often takes longer than writing the code for the intended behavior.
+The "when" and "how" of testing can become sort of philosophical.
+Here, try to stay practical:
+  - Test for expected behavior
+  - Test how common errors are handled
+  - If you're awesome, when you see a bug, write a test that would protect against that bug, then write the code to pass the test.
+- Don't test other people's code.
+Open source libraries are well tested.
+Figure out where the library ends nad your code begins.